What makes this setting so perfect for Dark Gathering? The Crystal Caves, of course.

 The crystals, García-Ruiz said, thrived because they were submerged in mineral-rich water with a very narrow, stable temperature range—around 136 degrees Fahrenheit (58 degrees Celsius).

 The caves were featured on the Discovery Channel program Naica: Beyond The Crystal Cave in February 2011, and since then have garnered quite a bit of attention.
 Exploration has uncovered the existence of additional chambers, but the cave’s accessibility is dependent on the mine’s water pumps to keep the tunnels free of water.
 When mineral exploitation finishes, the pumps will be shut off and the cavern’s water level allowed to rise again.

 And, of course, that takes us “back” to Dark Gathering and the year 2212.
 In the book’s dystopian future the caves have been restored to their natural glory and boiling water and hot temperatures make entrance to the caves difficult.

-It’s the kind of stuff good fiction is made from, but is there really power in the caves?
+It’s the kind of stuff good fiction is made from, but is there really any type of power in the Crystal Caves?

 The Mystery of the Caves

 Opened to scientists in 2006, the Crystal Caves became somewhat of a natural wonder.
 At that time, scientists recovered over 60 samples from tiny fluid pockets in the crystals.
 The surprising part: none of the bacteria, viruses, and archaea were known to science.

 For years, the National Cave and Karst Research Institute in New Mexico has been trying to identify the samples.
 The closest they’ve come is to identify their genetic relatives as far away as Russia’s Kamchatka Peninsula and caves in Spain, Italy, and Australia.

 Mysterious, yes.
 But are crystals powerful?
 Magical even?